 Dr. Rowe was originally trained as a chemist but after taking his first microbiology course he fell in love with these invisible organisms.
 He immediately changed majors in his senior year and continued pursuing graduate degrees in a specific area of microbiology involving the biochemistry of microbes.
 As a postdoctorate he focused on mechanisms of nutrient transport and the physiology of anaerobic respiration.
 These areas have continued to be the focus in his laboratory today as he uses bacteria as simple organismal systems within which he can address fundamental biological questions.
 Dr. Rowe has been active in the American Society of Microbiology and especially in generating various support systems and activities for the student membership.
-As an academic he teaches both graduate and undergraduate students and considers teaching and research as integral rather than separate entities.
+As an academic he has taught both graduate and undergraduate students and considers teaching and research as integral rather than separate entities.

 I think that an education in Biology at UD is a unique experience because it is a community experience in the truest sense.
 The curriculum itself represents only part of the process of obtaining a B.S.
 Our students are part of a learning community connected by interdisciplinary links with nanotechnology, chemistry, physics, engineering, bioinformatics, mathematics and general education.
 Service learning experiences are the norm and take place in health, ecological or legal communities and are supported through our Learn, Lead, and Serve program.